Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Details about experimental results

 \subsection{Exploration paths}

-In smaller environments (warehouses up to $80m^2$), model efficiency is more closely aligned across different approaches, as can be seen in Figure~\ref{img:coverage_2envs_app} and matches the five averaged manual explorations realised from the same starting points, metrical results are summarised in Table~\ref{tab:CE_app}.
-This homogeneity between models is largely due to the limited Lidar range, which can quickly encompass a significant portion of the environment, thereby reducing the relative advantage of long-term planning strategies.
+In smaller environments ($\leq 80 m^2$), model performance was comparable across methods (Figure~\ref{fig:experimental_results}), matching the average of five manual explorations from identical start points (Table \ref{tab:CE_app}).
+This convergence stems from the limited LiDAR range, which rapidly covers most of the area and reduces the benefit of long-horizon planning.

-Example of exploration trajectories from AIMAPP, FAEL, GBPlanner, and a Frontier-based approach are illustrated in Figure~\ref{fig:trajs}, all starting from the same initial location near the dumbbell (trajectory colour progresses from black to yellow).
-In this run, FAEL, AIMAPP, and Frontiers all achieved nearly 100\% coverage, while GBPlanner reached approximately 95\%.
-Notably, GBPlanner became trapped near the chair in the sports room, preventing complete exploration.
+Exploration trajectories for AIMAPP, FAEL, GBPlanner, and the Frontier-based approach are shown in Figure \ref{fig:experimental_results} (d-g).
+All agents started near the dumbbell, with trajectories progressing from black to yellow.
+FAEL, AIMAPP, and Frontiers reached nearly full coverage; GBPlanner achieved $\pm$ 95\%, as it got trapped near the sports room chair.

-Qualitatively, the strategies exhibit distinct behaviours.
-FAEL avoided entering the playroom but approached its doorway, providing partial coverage of the interior without direct visitation.
-The Frontier-based strategy aggressively targeted the largest unexplored areas, ensuring complete coverage but at the cost of repeated backtracking and long, inefficient paths, an approach that does not scale well to larger environments.
-AIMAPP exhibited a mixture of forward progression and small corrective loops to accumulate additional observations.
-However, in this run, it failed to detect that the bedroom could be accessed from the playroom on the far right, leaving this connection unexplored.
+Each strategy exhibited distinct behaviours.
+FAEL avoided the playroom but partially observed it from the doorway.
+Frontiers aggressively targeted unexplored regions, ensuring full coverage but with repeated backtracking and inefficient paths.
+AIMAPP alternated between forward progression and small corrective loops, accumulating more observations, but in this run, missed the playroom–bedroom connection on the far right.
+These qualitative differences are minor in small maps but grow significant in larger environments, where planning efficiency and robustness diverge more clearly.

-These results highlight that while coverage performance across methods converges in smaller environments, qualitative differences in trajectory efficiency and robustness become more apparent in larger, more complex spaces.

-Direct coverage comparisons between AIMAPP and FAEL or GBPlanner could not be performed in real-world settings due to incompatible sensor requirements.
-In addition, our evaluation pipeline relies on Nav2 to generate a 2D occupancy map from Lidar measurements for metric calculation.
-This introduces a limitation: in real-world house exploration, coverage values were fundamentally unreliable due to significant drift and restricted Lidar range.
-For the same reason, Frontier-based results in the garage could not be fairly compared to our model.
-In these cases, Nav2 failed to compensate for wheel slippage and drift (e.g., when the robot became stuck on sandy ground), which resulted in superimposed, misaligned maps that could not be disambiguated post hoc.